Boosting the Generalization Ability for Hyperspectral Image Classification using Spectral-spatial Axial Aggregation Transformer: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{yperspectral} remote sensing images are a type of satellite or airborne image that captures data across a wide range of wavelengths.
-Unlike traditional remote sensing images that capture data across just a few wavelengths (e.g., red, green, and blue), hyperspectral images capture data across hundreds of narrow spectral bands.
-Compared with other types of remote sensing images.
-This allows for a more detailed and precise analysis of the surface of the earth, as different materials and surfaces reflect light differently across the electromagnetic spectrum\cite{refs1}.
-Therefore, HSI has been applied in various fields, such as astronomy, agriculture, and mineralogy.
-Consequently, HSI classification has emerged as a highly active research area within the field of hyperspectral research.In the context of a high spectral image classification system, a typical sequential workflow encompasses the following stages: image restoration, encompassing tasks like denoising and missing data recovery\cite{refs4}, \cite{refs5}, dimensionality reduction\cite{refs7}, spectral unmixing\cite{refs8,refs10,refs11,refs12}, and feature extraction\cite{refs14,refs16}.
-These stages are executed in a consecutive manner, forming the overall processing pipeline.
+\IEEEPARstart{H}{yperspectral} remote sensing images are a type of satellite or airborne images that capture data across a wide range of wavelengths, which is concerned with the extraction of meaningful information based on the radiance acquired by the sensor at short or long distances \cite{refh1}.
+Unlike multispectral images that capture data in a limited number of wavelength bands, HS images record information across hundreds of narrow bands.
+In contrast to other remote sensing images, HS image enables a detailed and precise analysis of Earth's surface due to variations in how different materials and surfaces reflect light across the electromagnetic spectrum \cite{refs1,ref25}.
+Consequently, a profound understanding and thorough modeling are critical for HS image analysis.